Late Night Eats

 Once dismissed as the culinary equivalent of a car crash, fusion restaurants are suddenly trendy again thanks to restaurants like Sumo Maya, which combines the bold, spicy flavors of Asia with the bold, spicy flavors of Latin America.
 Think traditional pad Thai noodles with fork-tender with “al pastor” pork, Korean beef tacos or sushi rolls stuffed with crispy chicharrón (or pork rinds)—don’t knock it till you try it.
 Food is served until midnight every weekend, so settle in at the sushi bar and watch the action at the large exposition kitchen, or corral some space on the colorful patio for a little late-night al-fresco action.

 Tucked inside the swooping, glass-lined lobby of the mid-century modern Hotel Valley Ho, ZuZu restaurant is worth a visit just for the funky décor and retro-cool details.
-But there’s nothing kitschy about ZuZu’s chef-crafted menu, including a new selection of plate-bending burgers such as the Merlot Melt (wine-braised onions, p’tit basque cheese + peanut butter spread on toasted brioche).
-Plus ZuZu’s lounge stays open till at least midnight, and serves up an impressive selection of pastas, soups, salads and snacks, all paired with handcrafted “potions” like the spicy-sweet jalapeno margarita.
+But there’s nothing kitschy about ZuZu’s chef-crafted menu, including a selection of plate-bending burgers such as the Full Belly Hangover Burger (pork belly, pork chile verde, crispy onion ring, runny egg, jalapeno + fried tortilla strips).
+Plus ZuZu’s lounge stays open till at least midnight, and serves up an impressive selection of starters, sandwiches and salads, all paired with handcrafted “potions” like the Smokin' Hot Fuzz.